connachermurphy/qsm-chicago/docs.typ

     arrow.r.double.long
     L_n &= ((beta A_n) / w_n)^(1 / (1 - beta)).
   $<eqn:mA-wages>
-We assume that capital owners spend all their rental income locally so that goods market clearing still holds.
+We assume that capital owners spend all their rental income in the city so that goods market clearing still holds.
 This model shuts down a potentially important margin of adjustment: changing capital stocks.
+We could also consider firms that compete in the same land markets as residents (we introduce a residential land market in model B).
 Again, results must always be interpreted in light of such modeling choices and their appropriateness for the research question.

 === Commuting Equilibrium
 For the commuting market to clear, labor demand in location $n$ must equal labor supply to location $n$ across all residential locations $i$: